 In partnership with the Washington State Department of Ecology (Ecology), the Oroville-Tonasket Irrigation District (OTID) is developing a “water bank” in the Okanogan River basin to help regional water users impacted by the drought.
 The water bank will be used to support instream flows and to assist “junior” water users during periods of curtailment.
 OTID is seeding the bank with two of its senior water rights.
 In 2018, Ecology, with assistance from OTID’s consultant, Aspect Consulting (Aspect), certified these water rights through the state’s Certified Water Right Examiner process.

 In the coming weeks, Ecology is working to complete the required permitting to place the water rights in the state’s Trust Water Right Program (TWRP) to create the water bank (read more about water banks on Ecology’s website).
 This water bank will be seeded with about 7,500 acre feet of water, which will be made available for drought relief.
 From this bank, eligible water users can “withdraw” water for both irrigation and municipal or domestic uses.

-When will this water be available?Ecology and OTID are working to rapidly respond to the forecasted drought scenario and are anticipating to have the water bank open and water available for use in early July.
+When will this water be available?Ecology and OTID have rapidly responded to the forecasted drought scenario and now have the water bank open and available for use.
 Details on drought year leasing, permitting requirements, and cost is provided below.

 Who can use this water?Water will be available for use by Similkameen River (below Nighthawk) and main-stem Okanogan and Columbia River surface water users impacted by the drought.
 Lower reaches of Okanogan River tributaries and groundwater users may also qualify, pending application-specific evaluation.